Board supervision of executive management

 Involvement of executive management in meetings of the Board of Directors

-As a matter of principle, all members of the Group EC are requested to attend the regular meetings of the Board of Directors as advisers.
-The members of the Group EC do not attend the constitutional meeting of the Board of Directors following the Annual General Meeting.
-The entire Group EC was present at five regular and one extraordinary Board meetings in 2013.
-At four meetings one member of the Group EC was absent.
-At two meetings the presence of only a part of the members of the Group EC was requested.
+As a matter of principle, some (or all) members of the Group EC are requested to attend the meetings of the Board of Directors as advisers.
+The members of the Group EC do not attend the constitutional meeting of the Board of Directors following the Annual General Meeting and the Board self-assessment session.

 Involvement of executive management in Board committee meetings